lovelysystems/lovely-gradle-plugin/README.md

 ### Tasks

-  * `printVersion`: Prints out the version of the project
+  * `printVersion`: Prints out the current version of the project
   * `createTag` - Creates a new git tag for the current version and pushes the tag to the upstream

-The `createTag` task validates the state of the current work tree and only allows to tag the version if the validation passes.
+The `createTag` task creates a version tag for the latest version defined in the `CHANGES.rst` file in the root of the project.
+The task validates the state of the project tree and only allows to tag the version if the validation passes.
+The following conditions need to be met in order for `createTag` to operate:

+ - The latest changelog entry in the changes file needs to have a valid version number (e.g: 0.1.2).
+ - There are no uncommitted changes or unknown files in the work tree.
+ - Your current branch is `master` and is in sync with the upstream `master` branch head.
+ - The same or a newer git tag does not exist.

 ## Docker Project